ProkopRandacek/r8/readme.md

 ## Build:
 `make` to (re)build the binary or `make run` to (re)build the binary and run it.
 Compiled birary can be found [here](https://randacek.dev/p/build.7z); [checksums](https://randacek.dev/p/build.7z.checksum)

 ### Runtime deps:
 - None!
-Glfw and Umka sources are downloaded, compiled and included in the binary automatically when building ^^
+All sources are downloaded, compiled and included in the binary automatically when building ^^

 ### Build deps:
 - make